 In the uterus, the baby is shielded by a protective fluid called the amniotic fluid.
-This not only acts as a cushion for the foetus but also helps transfer essential nutrients to it.
-However, if this fluid, along with any other foetal material leaks into the blood of the mother, it could cause serious complications like amniotic fluid embolism.
+This not only acts as a cushion for the fetus, but also helps transfer essential nutrients to it.
+However, if this fluid, along with any other fetal material leaks into the blood of the mother, it could cause serious complications like amniotic fluid embolism.

-An amniotic fluid embolism occurs as a result of the leak of amniotic fluid, foetal cells, or any other foetal material into the bloodstream of the mother.
+An amniotic fluid embolism occurs as a result of the leak of amniotic fluid, fetal cells, or any other fetal material into the bloodstream of the mother.
 This generally takes place during the delivery or after the delivery.
 This condition calls for immediate medical care as it could lead to complications that may pose a threat to mother’s life.

 Reasons of Amniotic Fluid Embolism